 Many Varieties Of Real Palm Trees For Sale In New York

 The tropics have arrived in NY.
-Nou can actually buy or rent REAL palm trees in New York!
-CT Palm Trees and Tropicals is based out of East Haven, CT ( moved in 2022 ) and we truck up hundreds of palm trees from Southern Florida every May, and then rent them out or sell them for the summer season across New York and surrounding states.
+You can actually buy or rent REAL palm trees in New York!
+CT Palm Trees and Tropicals is based out of Hamden, CT ( moved in 2022 ) and we truck up hundreds of palm trees from Southern Florida every May, and then rent them out or sell them for the summer season across New York and surrounding states.
 Buying palm trees in New York makes the vacation come to you!

 CT Palm Trees has in stock many different types of palms and other tropicals.
 We want to ensure that we have the biggest and best variety of palm trees for sale and rent in New York and the Northeast for restaurants, homes, businesses, and even events.
 The palm trees for sale in NY range from 5 feet all the way up to 16 feet tall!
 Miami is now in your backyard in New York!
 How tropical and amazing?!